talonsmart/talonsmart/README.md

 # Hello 👋

-6+ years of experience in full stack web development.
+Hello and thanks for viewing my profile.
+I have 7+ years of experience in full stack web development.
 Experienced with React on the front-end and Flask, Node and Django on the backend.
 By optimizing UI/UX and DevOps, I increased total page traffic for previous employers by 18-22%.
 My full portfolio can be found [here](https://talonsmart.github.io)

 ## Skills
 ### Front-End